George Paterson Yeats (Victorian artist)

 More about GP Yeats

-We know nothing of Yeats parents and first found him in the 1851 Scotland census when he was described as George Yeats, aged 27, born Fyvie, Aberdeen, Portrait Painter, lodging at 14 Howe Street in Edinburgh.
+We first discovered Yeats in the 1851 Scotland census when he was described as George Yeats, aged 27, born in the small rural village of Fyvie, in Aberdeenshire, Portrait Painter, lodging at 14 Howe Street in Edinburgh.

 On the Herefordshire Beacon, 1889, by GP Yeats, source ML